nyxkrage/telescope-fzf-system.nvim/README.md

 ## Installation

 To get **fzf-native** working, you need to run make at the root directory.
 As of now, we do not ship binaries.
+It will by default prefer the plugin-local build of the library, if you have the system library installed and want to make sure that it gets used, replace the make command in your plug or packer entry with `make clean`.

 ### vim-plug